-(3X) Various specialized libraries.
-The files in which these libraries are found are given on the appropriate pages.
+- (3X) Various specialized libraries.
+The files in which these libraries are found are given on the appropriate pages. - (3F) These functions constitute the FORTRAN intrinsic function library, libF77.
+These functions are automatically available to the FORTRAN programmer and require no special invocation of the compiler.